nesaorg/Equivariant-Encryption-for-AI/README.md

 nesa delivers zero latency on protected inference.

 ### Wide Model Coverage ###
-nesa supports Llama, Mistral, Stable Diffusion and thousands of models.
+nesa supports models like Llama, Mistral, Stable Diffusion and thousands of others.

 ### Cost Savings ###
 nesa can deliver significant cost savings vs on-prem AI while delivering the same level of privacy.

 Considerations on cost savings rely on assumptions of GPU, infra and staffing costs.
 Detailed comparison info can be found in our docs.

 ### RAG Support ###